Refractometer: Automatic sample feeding

 Once an automatic refractometer is equipped with a flow cell, the sample can either be filled by means of a syringe or by using a peristaltic pump.
-Modern refractometers have the option of a built-in peristaltic pump.
-This is controlled via the instrument's software menu.
+Modern refractometers have the option of a built-in peristaltic pump controlled via the instrument's software menu.
 A peristaltic pump opens the way to monitor batch processes in the laboratory or perform multiple measurements on one sample without any user interaction.
 This eliminates human error and assures a high sample throughput.

 If an automated measurement of a large number of samples is required, modern automatic refractometers can be combined with an automatic sample changer.
 The sample changer is controlled by the refractometer and assures fully automated measurements of the samples placed in the vials of the sample changer for measurements.